 Step Six: The Underbelly

-The last section, and most often ignored part, is the underbelly of the RV.
+The last section, and the most often ignored part, is the underbelly of the RV.
 Again, unless you are very familiar with using a pressure washer, avoid using it.
 Poor handling of the equipment could mean potential water damage and costly repairs.
 Depending on the severity of the filth, a simple spray down with a water hose and degreaser can do wonders.
 Once dry, some RVers choose to spray on rust-proofing products.

 What if you can’t wash your RV where you are parked?

 If you are a frequent traveler or full-time RVer, finding a place to wash your RV can be next to impossible.
 Many campgrounds do not allow this practice, so utilizing waterless cleaners or coming up with creative ways to minimize water use may come into play.

 WinnebagoLife contributor Kenny Phillips sheds some light on this very grimy subject in the video below.
 He describes his method for washing his motorhome with little to no water.

 The Dirty Truth About Keeping Your RV Clean

 Opting to wash your RV regularly keeps your home-on-wheels looking its best.
 It can also help prevent unnecessary water damage or other disasters since you are inspecting the condition of the RV multiple times a year.
 The dirty truth about keeping your RV clean is simple.
 Be good to your rig, and you will reap many more miles and adventures than you could possibly handle!